-ESNBU is Open Access, which means that all published articles are freely available without charge to the users or their institutions.
+ESNBU is Open Access in accordance with the definition of open access of the Budapest Open Access Initiative (BOAI).
+This means that all published articles are freely available without charge to the users or their institutions.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author as long as the article original authors, citation details and publisher are identified.

 Access Policy and Content Licensing

 All published articles on the ESNBU site are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 This license lets others remix, tweak, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they don’t have to license their derivative works on the same terms.

 In other words, under the CC BY-NC 4.0 license users are free to

 Share — copy and redistribute the material in any medium or format